locha-usd/locha-usd.github.io/index.md

 title: locha-usd.github.io
 ---

-## Proof of Concept of custom digital asset pegged to USD _index price_

 ### Motivation

 Developing countries, their institutions and the private sector are looking for a fast and secure solution to face the challenges that digital assets represent to their interests, in order to reach a balance between the legacy systems and the globalization of digital assets.